-For management purposes, revegetation zones in the Revegetation Area are categorized by similar current vegetative composition and cover, and/or ecological potential.
-Most are delineated by road boundaries or washes, but a few are demarcated by discernable differences in vegetation and/or soil (Figure 3).
+For management purposes at the Moab site, revegetation zones in the revegetation area are categorized by similar current vegetative composition and cover, and/or ecological potential.
+Most are delineated by road boundaries or washes, but a few are demarcated by discernable differences in vegetation and/or soil (Figure 5).

-Figure 3.
+Figure 5.
 Revegetation Management Zones